-Summer session/service payments are not included in overload cap policy established for the Academic Year.
+Summer session/service payments are not included in the overload cap policy established for the Academic Year.

-i.
 Payment Limitations

 In accordance with SYS 1277, Compensation and SYS 230: Salary & Fringe Benefits Calculations persons employed on an academic year basis shall be compensated for additional assignments during the summer session at the rate up to the equivalent of 4.5 biweekly pay periods (9 weeks) of the previous academic year's budgeted biweekly base pay rate for a full-time work load.
 All summer payments, whether summer session and/or summer service, are counted towards this compensation limit.
-Compensation received in the summer period may not in aggregate exceed 4.5 biweekly pay periods of the academic year salary of the person appointed unless an explicit exception is granted by the Chancellor or designee prior to work being performed, regardless of source of funds.
-However, in accordance with SYS 230: Salary & Fringe Benefits Calculations, in no case can summer compensation exceed the equivalent of 6.5 biweekly payperiods (13 weeks).
-The following conditions apply to summer payments in excess of 4.5 biweekly payperiods:
+Compensation received in the summer period may not in aggregate exceed 4.5 biweekly pay periods of the person's previous academic year's budgeted biweekly pay rate for a full-time work load unless an explicit exception is granted by the Chancellor or designee prior to work being performed, regardless of source of funds.
+However, in accordance with SYS 230: Salary & Fringe Benefits Calculations, in no case can the combination of all summer session/service payments in any one year exceed the equivalent of 6.5 biweekly pay-periods (13 weeks).
+The following conditions apply to summer payments:

 - a.
-The combination of all summer session/service payments in any one year may not exceed 6.5 biweekly pay periods (13 weeks) of the previous academic year's budgeted biweekly pay rate for a full-time work load. - b.
 Employees receiving 6.5 biweekly pay periods of summer service payments commit 100% of their time during the entire summer.
-This precludes the possibility of summer vacation time. - c.
-Requests for summer session/service payments for work done during the academic year are not allowed. - d.
-In determining whether a payment qualifies as a summer session/service payment, the controlling factor is the period the work is performed.
+This precludes the possibility of summer vacation time. - b.
+Requests for summer session/service payments for work done during the academic year are not allowed. - In determining whether a payment qualifies as a summer session/service payment, the controlling factor is the period the work is performed.